 Kimberley Hodgson, MURP, MS, AICP, RD | Founder and Principal Consultant

-Ms. Hodgson a member of the Vancouver Food Policy Council (VFPC), a co-chair of the VFPC’s Policy Landscapes subcommittee, a steering committee member of the American Planning Association’s Food Interest Group, and the vice-chair of the Health and Safety Committee of the STAR Community Index.
+Ms. Hodgson is a member of the Vancouver Food Policy Council and the Chair of the American Planning Association’s Food Systems Planning Interest Group.

 Andrea Procyk Cornborough, MA | Collaborator